HyperionU/Nota-Set/apps/www/Notes/Socials/History/Post-War Years/Lesson 2.md

 ## International Affairs: Spies in Canada

-* Late 1945: Igor Gouzenko, a Soviet embassy clerb in Ottawa defected to Canada, revealing a Soviet spy ring in Canada.
+* Late 1945: Igor Gouzenko, a Soviet embassy clerk in Ottawa defected to Canada, revealing a Soviet spy ring in Canada.
 * This was a shock and wake up call to the west.

 ---